StarryNight00/lp2_project2/README.md

 ### Tasks of each group member

 **Ana Dos Santos**
 Changed visual aspects of game by adding colors and sound to the game.
-Setup of linux platform for testing purposes of the game on different platform.
+Setup of linux platform for testing purposes of the game on a different platform.
 Designed UML class diagram and simple flowchart to show the programs functionality.
 Helped group members finding solutions for given problems by the program.

-**Catarina Matias** (Menu (and its Prints and Exceptions); Score, HighScore and high score File handling; ReadMe report):
+**Catarina Matias**

-Responsible for the `Menu` logic and overall appearance of the menu information, `MenuPrints`.
-Also responsible for the user input, its Exceptions, and those on the mentioned classes.
+Responsible for the `Menu` logic and its overall appearance and displayed information, along with its exceptions.
+These information screens were made on a different static class, `MenuPrints`, to make them available in all the code and make them easier to call on and use.
+Also responsible for the `HighScore` class, it's file handling and the incorporation of the score passing on to this list.
+Was responsible for the incorporation of the game's end within the program loop back to the Main Menu in `GameLoop` (__was not__ responsible for this class in itself, just the mentioned incorporation).

-Creation of the `Score` and `HighScore` classes, along with the file handling methods to save the high score information in-between program runs.
+Was responsible for creating the basic template for the README report, from the last project delivery.

 **Diana Levay** (list of things done):